arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 - The `--pregel.max-parallelism`, `--pregel.min-parallelism`, and
   `--pregel.parallelism` startup options

+## LDAP authentication

+Support for ArangoDB user authentication with an LDAP server in the Enterprise Edition has been removed.

+- All `--ldap.*` and `--ldap2.*` startup options have been removed
+- The `--server.local-authentication` startup option has been obsoleted and will be fully removed in a future version
+- The `--server.authentication-timeout` startup option that mainly controlled the caching for LDAP authentication now only controls the cluster-internal authentication caching and shouldn't be touched
+- The `ldap` log topic is no longer available and specifying it in the `--log.level` startup option raises a warning
+- The `ERROR_LDAP_*` error codes with the numbers in the range from `1800` through `1820` have been removed

 ## Little-endian on-disk key format for the RocksDB storage engine

 ArangoDB 3.12 does not support the little-endian on-disk key for the RocksDB